‘We became complacent’: Family responds to viral firework video

-(NewsNation) — A suburban family is hoping to clear the air after their Fourth of July firework video accidentally sparked viral reaction.
+(NewsNation) — Members of a suburban family are hoping to clear the air after their Fourth of July firework video accidentally sparked viral reaction.

-The video, which the family says was posted to Reddit without their consent, shows around a dozen people sitting on the front lawn.
+The video, which the family says was posted to Reddit without their consent, shows about a dozen people sitting on the front lawn.
 One of them lights a firework that appears to be defective.
-Sparks fly and light off a stash of fireworks sitting near a family vehicle.
+Sparks fly and light off a stash of fireworks next to a family vehicle.

-The family in the video, who spoke with NewsNation exclusively but asked to remain anonymous, say there were no injuries or property damage.
+The family in the video, who spoke with NewsNation exclusively but asked to remain anonymous, said there were no injuries or property damage.

 “It’s kind of shocking, how undamaged it all was,” the homeowner said.
 “Had the break-boards not have been there, the damage would have been much worse.
 There probably would have been injuries that sustained.
 It was a lot of fireworks back there.”